Top 25 Coding Errors Leading to Software Vulnerabilities

 Read more:Code Review: Best Practices

-The category of security and access control weaknesses sorted by programming concepts is ranked as the second most likely reason for vulnerabilities following the CWE classification.
-They all are quite self-explanatory.
-Here are some of the most common access control vulnerabilities:
+Access Control.
+The category access control weaknesses shares the position with data neutralization issues as second most likely reason for vulnerabilities following the CWE classification.
+At the same time, broken access control is #1 risky category according to OWASP.
+Here are some of the most common access control software vulnerability examples:

-- weak credential management (for instance, the use of hard-coded passwords)
+- weak credentials management (for instance, the use of hard-coded passwords)

-Cross-Site Request Forgery is mentioned as #9 on MITRE Top 25 CWE list.
+Cross-Site Request Forgery is ranked #9 on MITRE’s Top 25 CWE list.
 It is a composite software weakness involving additional erroneous conditions including:

 - origin validation error